-In order to join the Re:link platform you will need to sign up to a Master Services Agreement with Linklaters, through your personal service company.
+For the PSC model, the lawyer will need to sign up to a Master Services Agreement with Re:link, through their PSC.
 The terms of each assignment undertaken through Re:link will then be set out in individual Assignment Schedules.

 Do I need the right to work in the UK?

 Yes, for UK-based assignments you will need evidence to confirm your right to work.
-In Re:link’s initial phase we expect most assignments to be based in the UK.
 We expect Re:link lawyers to be UK tax resident and therefore if your circumstances differ, please contact a member of the Re:link team

 to discuss further.

 How quickly can I join the Re:link community?